top of page

 Collectively we can do better.
 We see that higher educational institutions in their current form are ill-placed to foster the new critical and creative ways of working collaboratively that are necessary for social renewal and ecological recovery.

 The New School explores radical new possibilities - affordable, flexible, transparent - for non-residential university-level education.
-We wish to explore how higher education can shift away from reproducing the destructive practices of the present and preparing students for what David Graeber termed “bullshit jobs,” and instead forge a viable future for the generations to come.
+Now entering our third year, we continue to explore how higher education can shift away from reproducing the destructive practices of the present and preparing students for what David Graeber termed “bullshit jobs,” and instead forge a viable future for the generations to come.

 Or, as the Wobblies put it in 1905, “forming the structure of the new society within the shell of the old.”